– A guest post by Laura Oxley

 This memorial was erected to commemorate the nearly 1200 men & women who were killed on Japan’s attack on Pearl Harbour, their bodies to rest in the ships wreckage in the ocean.
 From the memorial platform you are able to see most of the Arizona in the water as well as the few manta rays who now call it home.
 Inside there are plenty of memorial items of those who lost their lives that day, and a full wall commemorating those brave individuals.
 The memorial itself is a rectangular white housing with cut outs on each side allowing you to see the ship below and the battle ships on the shore.

 To end our trip on an even higher note than we began we opted to celebrate by attending a luau.
-The one we went to was at Sea Life Park.
+The one we went to was at Sea Life Park over on Waimanalo Beach side.
 And it was hands down the best cultural show I’ve seen.
 There are a few different options, including seating choices & meal service but for about 90$ (USD) you get a free drink, a huge meal, a hilarious host (The Chief) and a fantastic showcase of South Pacific culture.
 Before the show actually begins you get a feel that you’ve stepped into a whole other part of Hawaii being greeted by men & women dressed in traditional luau fashion and offer different stations to try your hand at basket weaving, hula dancing & even spear throwing.
 From there the Chief calls you around in a circle to unveil the “roast” by having a few people pull it out of the ground in true Hawaiian fashion.
 After that the night is filled with cheeky remarks from the absolutely hilarious Chief, great food, fantastic music & performances from multiple South Pacific cultures, including Tahiti, New Zealand, Samoa and of course Hawaii.
 All of the performers are the same for each act & are insanely talented putting on the show for all the spectators.
 An incredible fire dance closes out the show and with that our 5 day adventure on the island.

 While 5 days doesn’t seem like that long, with the right mindset and attitude you can experience so much a place has to offer.
 And if you feel as if there is still more to be seen, Hawaii is always a good idea so leave a few things to do for the next trip over to the Aloha state.